 “Royal Papworth Hospital is well known as a world-leader in adult heart and lung transplants, but people don’t often realise that we retrieve these organs too, both for transplants at our hospital but also for patients at other hospitals across the country.
 Although we are an adult hospital, we do paediatric retrievals too”, said Mr Kaul, Clinical Lead for NORS at Royal Papworth.

-“Working in transplantation brings so much joy.
+“But working in transplantation also brings so much joy.
 We get to see how the recipients’ lives are changed forever, how they can lead such fruitful lives after this.
 It’s one of the things that keeps us going, for sure.”

 Dr Rachel Clarke and transplant nurse Clair Ellis